 Nevertheless, in real life, stranger things have happened to stolen art.

 A case of a stolen art hoard

 For instance, there is the strange case of the discovery, in the spring of 2012, of stolen art consisting of 1,401 pictures – including 121 framed and 1,285 unframed in Munich, Germany, in the apartment of an eccentric 80-year-old recluse, Cornelius Gurlitt.
 Many of the paintings appear to be among those the Nazis once confiscated from German museums as “degenerate art”.
 Others were probably stolen by the Nazis from Jews or other private owners.
 With their provenance unclear, investigators have kept the art but did not make their discovery public until November 2013.
-The works can now been identified on a website for identification, but so far Gurlitt has not been accused of any crime since he was originally investigated only for tax evasion.
-The items include works by Edvard Munch, Henri de Toulouse-Lautrec, Max Liebermann and Pablo Picasso, amongst other masters of European art, and are estimated to be worth £850 million.
+So far Gurlitt has not been accused of any crime since he was originally investigated only for tax evasion.
+The items include works by Edvard Munch, Henri de Toulouse-Lautrec, Max Liebermann and Pablo Picasso, amongst other masters of European art, and are estimated to be worth £850 million:

 While missing masterpieces may be recovered once in a blue moon, the more likely outcome of Theo’s lost painting is that it would have been bartered, destroyed and disappeared for ever, and that Theo would’ve ended up dead in an alley from an overdose.
 Interestingly, Gurlitt seems to be driven by the same lust to possess beautiful paintings as Theo – in that sense, they are two of a kind;